LC MS and HPLC MS analysis in the laboratory

 Why use an LC-MS analysis laboratory?

-Liquid chromatography coupled to mass spectrometry (LC-MS) is a state-of-the-art technique for identifying, quantifying and characterising organic or organometallic compounds, even at trace levels (ng/mL or less).
+Liquid chromatography coupled with mass spectrometry (LCMS) is a cutting-edge technique used to identify, quantify, and characterize organic or organometallic compounds, even at trace levels (ng/mL or lower).

-It is essential when it comes to analysing complex matrices or validating the conformity of products and materials in demanding industrial contexts.
+It is essential when it comes to analyzing complex matrices or validating the compliance of products and materials in demanding industrial environments.

 HPLC UV analysis